CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu-bar.md

    ```
 3. Notice how you used **two selectors** instead of one?
 If you used the `ul` selector on its own, the rule would affect _all_ unordered lists on your website.
 Adding the `nav` selector as well makes it only apply to lists that are in between `nav` tags.
 4. Click Run to see what it looks like.
 5. Let's get rid of the bullet points.
 These are the spots in front of each list item.
-Go to the styles.css tab and add the following at the end of the file.
+Go to the styles.css tab and add the following to the file.
+Again, type it on a new line after a `}` so it's not accidentally inside any other block of rules.
    ```
    nav ul li {
       list-style-type: none;